-First place will receive $500, second place will receive $300 and third place will receive $100.
-There will also be two Honourable Mentions with no cash prizes.
-Photos will also be displayed online and will be open to a People’s Choice Contest vote.
+All images will be judged with first place receiving $500, second place receiving $300 and third place receiving $100.
+In addition, there will be two Honourable Mentions with no cash prizes.
+Images will also be displayed online and will be open to a People’s Choice Contest vote.
 The winner of the People’s Choice Award will receive $100 gift certificate from the UCalgary Bookstore.
-In addition, the winning photos will be professionally framed and displayed in the FGS and GSA offices and at the Last Defence Lounge.
+The winning images will be professionally framed and displayed in various location on and off campus including the FGS and GSA offices and at the Last Defence Lounge.

 COMPETITION RULES AND REGULATIONS